zuriscript/signalstory/docs/docs/store.md

 ## Create an Injectable Store

-signalstory stores can be defined as injectable concrete classes extending the generic `Store` class, that can be injected into Angular components, services, and other classes.
+Stores can be defined as injectable concrete classes extending the generic `Store` class, that can be injected into Angular components, services, and other classes.

 ```typescript
 export interface UserData {